-Twin Peaks Trail is a 4.8 mile moderately trafficked out and back trail located near Chugiak, AK that features beautiful wild flowers and is rated as moderate.
+Twin Peaks Trail is a 4.8 mile moderately trafficked out and back trail located near Chugiak, Alaska that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.

 The Twin Peaks trailhead can be reached by walking away from Eklutna Lake and crossing Thachkatnu Creek and heading up the mountain.
 The trail winds up the East Twin Peak at a fairly steep elevation for most of the hike.
 Views of Eklutna Lake can be seen for the entire hike; but doesn't really become worthwhile until you get above the tree line.
 There is a bench that overlooks Eklutna Lake, the surrounding peaks (West Twin Peak, East Twin Peak, Pepper Peak) and the Glacier.
 If you continue on past the bench using the trail goats, dall sheep, bald eagles, and bear are likely to be seen.
 Late in the summer berries of various sorts blanket the mountainside.

 Mild hike, innumerable amounts of mountain goats- bring binoculars.
 GORGEOUS LAKE ... beautiful hike.
 Plenty of spots to rest, if you continue to hike the peak it can be quite steep.
 No snow on the trail whatsoever when I hiked it.
 Enjoy, be safe and never stop exploring.

 I agree with another review, you don't have to go to the end.
 Unless you just want extra exercise and more time enjoying being on the trail, once you get to the nice lake view you can stop.
 After that the views aren't as good.
 Crowded trail, I went on a Saturday evening and passed a lot of groups going up.
 Still makes for a nice day hike.

 Good view but if I could do it again I'd keep going to Pepper Peak